Pest Control During Lockdown- How to Get Rid of an Ant Infestation

 A DIY Pest Control Solution to Rid Your Home of Ants

 Here are the steps to get rid of ants in your home:

-- Clean all hard surfaces where the ants have been with a surface cleaner, this will mask any pheremone trails they might be following
+- Clean all hard surfaces where the ants have been with a surface cleaner; this will mask any pheromone trails they might be following.

 - Hoover soft surfaces, use the brush attachment and really give it a good scrub

 - If ants are still coming in, don't use ant powder or spray, these are quite toxic and can be damaging to your health and the nature in your garden.

 - Instead, use the ant's biology against it and use one of these bait stations you can find in our store.

 More information on how to get rid of ants in your home in the video and text below:

 Lasius Niger, or the common black garden ant as it is better known, is a pest that almost every homeowner has encountered and one that does not act alone.
 Colonies of Lasius Niger can be huge, with 10,000 or more adult workers active in the nest at any one time.
 The arrival of warmer weather inevitably signals an increase in activity outside the nest as it is breeding season for the ants and the workers are on a mission to source food for the newly hatched larvae.
 Whilst Lasius Niger will eat almost anything, they have a preference for sugary liquids, and the family home can offer a very attractive source.